-While the first two “Porky’s” movies (click here for my review of the original) set a new standard for raunchy youth comedy in the early 1980s, there is an interesting alternative (say a “Porky’s” Light) called “The Hollywood Knights.”
-It has eggings, dog poop in a fiery bag on a front porch and the other teenage-antics of days gone by.
-Also, by the coming standards of the “American Pie” franchise (just one example), it is kind of quaint in its rather restrained raunch.
-Give it a try even if you’re not into this kind of juvenile humor film.
+While the first two “Porky’s” movies set a new high-water mark for raunchy youth comedy in the early 1980s (click here for my review of the original), there is an interesting alternative … you might call it a “Porky’s” Light.
+The film is “The Hollywood Knights” and it has everything a teenager-at-heart would like to see: Eggings, dog poop in a bag set on fire on a front porch and several other such antics of days gone by.
+Also, by the coming standards of the “American Pie” franchise (just one example and here’s my look at that one), it is kind of quaint in its rather restrained aquarium of raunch.
+So, give “The Hollywood Knights” a try, even if you’re not into this kind of juvenile humor film.
 You’ll be amused and there’s a bunch of nice back stories about the cast.

 ‘The Hollywood Knights’